7 MCP Tools to Supercharge Your AI Agent

 Popular database MCPs exist for PostgreSQL, MySQL, SQLite, MongoDB, and most major data stores.
 If your database isn't supported yet, you can often find a wrapper or build one.

 If you're a Next.js developer, you know shadcn/ui is huge.
-Being able to integrate component libraries directly into your agent makes it:
+Wiring component libraries directly into your agent makes it:

 • Smarter about available components - No more guessing what's in your library